 2nd Annual Manufacturing Day Slated to Raise Awareness of Skilled Career Options

-In its first year, more than 240 events were held in manufacturing facilities in 37 states and more than 7,000 people participated.
-This year's celebration will feature open houses, public tours, career workshops and other activities to increase public awareness of modern manufacturing.
-Events also will introduce manufacturers to business improvement resources and services delivered through the network of 350 MEP centers -- like CITEC -- across the country.
+Across the U.S., this year's celebration featured open houses, public tours, career workshops and other activities to increase public awareness of modern manufacturing.
+Events also introduced manufacturers to business improvement resources and services delivered through the network of 350 MEP centers -- like CITEC -- across the country.